Zandr0id/TwilightOS/README.md

   * Look at POSIX libC
 - Decide on Makefile process
   * Can't decide what is better.
 Single make file, or individual Makefiles per folder of source
-- Project name.
-I like ChaOS, but TwilightOS was also suggested and that's kind of pretty...

 ## **Current Screenshot**
 ----